torcolvin/couchbase-lite-wiki/REST-API.md

 * MIME multipart formats (good riddance!)
 * `/_replicate` properties other than `source`, `target`, `continuous`, and `cancel`
 * Local-to-local replication (where both `source` and `target` are local db names)
-* Queries (obviously there are no views or design docs, but eventually it'd be nice to be able to POST a query in the JSON syntax or N1QL.)

 [CBLITE]: https://github.com/couchbaselabs/couchbase-mobile-tools/blob/master/README.cblite.md